 Entros has been a provider of virtual goods and services in Seattle since the 50's, but this is their first venture into the entertainment industry.
 Using the magic of virtual-reality goggles, the EGFA has on hand all the best masterpieces of art in an electronic "gallery" through which you "walk" so as to "enjoy" them.
 Entros boasts that their reproductions are better and more accurate than the originals, since they are not blocked by mobs of plebeians.

 The EGFA is located in the inviting new Belltown Mall.
 My host for the day, manager Glenn Milliman, was there to greet me.
-"Two dollars, bud."
+"Five dollars, dude."

 I smiled grimly.
-"Two dollars, please, bud."
+"Five dollars, please, dude."
 Those who can, do.
 Those who cannot do, critique those who can.
 "Consider that your gratuity."

 He did, and escorted me to the virtual-reality chamber, where he fitted me with the goggles, strapped me to the gurney, administered 20 cc's of morphine, and kicked on the juice.